-Ramsgate’s laid-back continental feel is perfect for alfresco dining with views over the Royal Harbour from restaurants, cafes and bars, offering a range of Greek, Italian, Turkish and Seafood specialties.
+Ramsgate’s continental feel is perfect for alfresco dining with views over the Royal Harbour from restaurants, cafes and bars, offering a range of Greek, Italian, Turkish and Seafood specialties.
 Ramsgate also boasts Thanet’s only Russian restaurant…

 Find out more at the Produced in Kent website, which champions a must-sample selection of local products and outlets.